meso-network/meso-react-native-example/README.md

 # meso-react-native

+# ⚠️ This integration is no longer supported.
+If you're interested in integrating Meso, check out the [Standalone integration docs](https://developers.meso.network/guides/standalone-window).

 An example integration of Meso's crypto on/off ramp in a React Native WebView.

 This repo provides a basic [React Native](https://reactnative.dev/) application that integrates Meso's transfer experience using [react-native-webview](https://github.com/react-native-webview/react-native-webview).